Legal Strategies for Challenging Breathalyzer Results in Baltimore

 Another potential defense can involve looking at other substances that might have caused you to fail a breathalyzer test.
 Mouthwash and breath sprays often include alcohol, and the trace amounts in your mouth could cause a false positive if you are tested shortly after using these products.

-Certain fruit beverages, foods with a high yeast content, and vanilla extract might also impact results, and certain types of diets can cause you to enter ketosis, which leads to acetone production.
+Certain fruit beverages, foods with a high yeast content and vanilla extract might also impact results, and certain types of diets can cause you to enter ketosis, which leads to acetone production.
 Acetone can cause a false positive on a breathalyzer.

 Other Potential Defenses Against DUI Charges